 These Gluten-Free Sugar Cookies are absolutely delicious and they stay soft after they are baked.

 CAN I HAVE YOUR VEGAN CUT OUT SUGAR COOKIE RECIPE?

 HOW TO ROLL OUT COOKIES?

-Learn all the tips and trick about rolled out cookie making in my Cut-Out Sugar Cookies post.
-It includes a detailed video tutorial and step by step pictures, too.
+Learn all the tips and tricks about rolled-out cookie making in my Cut-Out Sugar Cookies post.
+It includes a detailed video tutorial and step-by-step pictures, too.

 HOW TO STORE SOFT SUGAR COOKIES?

 Store the cookies after the buttercream frosting crusts.
 Into an airtight container layered soft cookies between pieces of wax paper.
 Store in the fridge.
 Cookies last for about 2 weeks.
 You can also freeze these soft cut-out cookies.
 Freeze them for up to 2-3 months.

 You can also freeze these soft cut-out cookies.
 Freeze them for up to 2-3 months.
 You can freeze them undecorated and decorated.
 How to freeze cookies.

 CAN I DECORATE SOFT CUT OUT SUGAR COOKIES WITH ROYAL ICING ?

 Yes, you can.
 That’s right royal icing works just fine with these cookies.
 The only issue you can come across is the very slightly domed tops of the cookies.